-We expense external costs, such as filing fees and associated attorney fees, incurred to obtain patents.
+We expense external costs, such as filing fees and associated attorney fees, incurred to obtain initial patents, but capitalize as intangible assets acquired patents.
 We also expense costs associated with maintaining and defending patents subsequent to their issuance.

 Income Taxes